 What is bacterial vaginosis?

-Bacterial vaginosis is a vaginal infection caused by an imbalance of the natural bacteria found in the vagina.
-Normally, Lactobacillus species dominate the vaginal flora, maintaining an acidic vaginal pH that prevents the overgrowth of harmful bacteria.
-However, when there is a reduction in Lactobacilli and an increase in anaerobic bacteria, BV can develop.
+Bacterial vaginosis is a vaginal infection caused by an imbalance of natural bacteria in the vagina.
+Normally, Lactobacillus species dominate the vaginal flora, maintaining an acidic vaginal pH that prevents harmful bacteria from overgrowing.
+When Lactobacilli decrease, and anaerobic bacteria increase, BV can develop.
+Symptoms can include:

 What is infertility?

 Infertility is defined as the inability to conceive after 12 months of regular, unprotected intercourse.
-For women over the age of 35, this timeframe is reduced to six months due to the natural decline in fertility with age.
+For women over 35, this timeframe is reduced to 6 months due to the natural decline in fertility with age.
 Infertility can result from issues in either the male or female reproductive system or a combination of both.

 Several factors can contribute to female infertility, including: